pwr-ai/ai-department-website/content/en/authors/rajda/_index.md

 ---
 # Display name
-title: Piotr Bielak
+title: Krzysztof Rajda

 # Username (this should match the folder name)
 authors:
-- bielak
+- rajda

 # Is this the primary user of the site?
 superuser: false